 - Remove from oven and from respective pan to let cool for 30 minutes, if icing.

 - Top with icing and garnish with shredded coconut.

 - Store, refrigerated, in airtight glass container for up to a week.

 Directions For Vanilla Icing:

-- On medium-low speed, combine shortening, maple syrup and vanilla extract in a stand mixer (or large bowl with hand mixer) until fluffy and cohesive texture without lumps.
+- On medium-low speed, combine shortening, maple syrup and vanilla extract in

 - Add dry ingredients, continuing to mix on medium low.